VictorSindato/cartpole-balancing/README.md

 # Cartpole-balancing

 The goal of this project was to apply policy iteration to the problem of balancing a pole on a moving cart.
 The goal is simple: as a controller you can only control the cart at every timestep by either pushing it left or right.
 There's a limit to how far the cart can move in both the left and right direction from its starting position (center).
 There's also a limit to the angle that the pole can fall from its vertical axis.
+More comprehensive problem definition can be found [here](https://github.com/openai/gym/wiki/CartPole-v0)

 ![cartpole](/assets/cartpole.png)